The rehearsal dinner is one of the most underrated parts of planning a wedding, which is a little unfair.

 • Choose a unique location such as a bowling alley, yacht, or museum

-If you’re having trouble deciding on a rehearsal dinner location, don’t hesitate to ask!
+If you’re having trouble planning your rehearsal dinner, don’t hesitate to ask!
 The events team at the Lightner Museum has their fingers on the pulse of all wedding-related events and can recommend an option that’s perfect for you.
-If you are looking for a St. Augustine rehearsal dinner location, our sister property, The Treasury on the Plaza, has a blog with Unique Rehearsal Dinner Experiences in St. Augustine!

 We can't wait to hear more about your event!